lfraileorg/NETCore_CI_CD/README.md

-# Demo for Inmersion workshop
+# Demo for Inmersion workshop EDITED

 New tags demo